sooti/stremio-addon-debrid-search/README.md

 4. **Smart Filtering** → Applies codec diversity, audio filtering, and quality limits
 5. **Prioritized Ranking** → Sorts by tier, then resolution, then file size
 6. **Early Exit** → Returns results as soon as quality threshold is reached
-7. **Multi-Layer Caching** → Stores results in memory + MongoDB for instant future lookups
+7. **Multi-Layer Caching** → Stores results in memory + SQLite for instant future lookups

 **Result**: Streams are ordered from *best → worst* with instant playback and no waiting.